sen-tou/stvbyr-tech/content/notes/how-to-use-a-specific-layout-for-an-article.md

 Each content file/post gets a default content type assigned.
 Usually this is the name of the subfolder in `content` where the post lives in.
 So for example a `content/blog/php.md` would get the type `blog`.

-There is a special case.
+There is a special case though.
 All files directly under `content` are of type `page` and also all index files (but *not* the ones with underscore) in subfolders are of type `page` as well.
 Keep that in mind when specifing a layout.

 You can also specify the content type in frontmatter.
 This simply tells hugo which layouts subfolder it should use to load the templates from.
 For example `type: "notes"` would make hugo search in the `layouts/notes` folder.

 Combining both `type` and `layout` you can precisely define what template to use.
+The template path for this example is: `layouts/special/super.html`.

 ```markdown
 ---